Contextual Bandits with Cross-learning: Introduction

-The problem of bidding in non-truthful auctions has gained a lot of attention recently as many online advertising platforms have recently switched from running second-price to first-price auctions.
-Many online publishers have adopted header bidding, in which publishers offer impressions to multiple ad exchanges simultaneously using a first-price auction, rather than offering impressions sequentially to different exchanges in a waterfall fashion.
+The problem of bidding in non-truthful auctions has gained a lot of attention recently as online advertising platforms have recently switched from running second-price to first-price auctions.
+Many online publishers have adopted header bidding, in which publishers offer ad impressions to multiple ad exchanges simultaneously using a first-price auction, rather than offering ad impressions sequentially to different exchanges, which would typically auction impressions using second-price auctions, in a waterfall fashion.
 Additionally, some major ad exchanges have adopted first-price auctions to sell all their inventory \citep{google2019firstprice}.
 In a first-price auction, the highest bidder is the winner and pays their bid (as opposed to second-price auctions where the winner pays the second highest-bid).
 First-price auctions are non-truthful mechanisms as bidders have incentives to shade bids so that they enjoy a positive utility when they win \citep{vickrey1961counterspeculation}.

-\item \textbf{Multi-armed bandits with exogenous costs: } Consider a multi-armed bandit problem where at the beginning of each round $t$, a cost $s_{i,t}$ of playing arm $i$ at this round is publicly announced.
-That is, choosing arm $i$ this round results in a net reward of $r_{i,t} - s_{i,t}$.
-This captures settings where, for example, a buyer must choose every round to buy one of $K$ substitutable goods -- he is aware of the price of each good (which might change from round to round) but must learn over time the utility each type of good brings him.

-This is a contextual bandits problem where the context in round $t$ is the $K$ costs $s_{i, t}$ at this time.
-Cross-learning between contexts is present in this setting: given the net utility of playing action $i$ with a given up-front cost $s_{i}$, one can infer the net utility of playing $i$ with any other up-front cost $s_{i}'$.

-\item \textbf{Dynamic pricing with variable cost:} Consider a dynamic pricing problem where a firm offers a service (or sells a product) to a stream of customers who arrive sequentially over time.
-Consumers have private and independent willingness-to-pay and the cost of serving a customer is exogenously given and customer dependent.
-After observing the cost, the firm decides on what price to offer to the consumer who decides whether to accept the service at the offered price.
-The optimal price for each consumer is contingent in the cost; for example, when demand is relatively inelastic consumers that are more costly to serve should be quoted higher prices.
-This extends dynamic pricing problems to cases where the firm has exogenous costs (see, e.g., \cite{denBoer2016pricing} for an overview of dynamic pricing problems).

-This is a special case of the multi-armed bandits with exogenous costs problem defined earlier, and hence an instance of contextual-bandits with cross-learning.

-\item \textbf{Sleeping bandits: } Consider the following variant of ``sleeping bandits'', where there are $K$ arms and in each round some subset $S_t$ of these arms are awake.
-The learner can play any arm and observe its reward, but only receives this reward if they play an awake arm.
-This problem was originally proposed in \cite{kleinberg2010regret}, where one of the motivating applications is ecommerce settings where not all sellers or items (and hence ``arms'') might be available every round.
+As opposed to second-price auctions in which bidding is simple, determining bids in first-price auctions is challenging as bidders need to take into account the competitive landscape, which is typically unknown.